Nguyenvanle/MyProject_ManagerApp/README.md

 # MyProject_ManagerApp
-the website help people can maneger personal finance
+The website help people can manage their personal finance.